Fear usually triggers one of three reactions: control, anger or withdrawal (the latter two actually being forms of the first).

 This principle is vividly illustrated in the highly acclaimed movie, Remember the Titans.

-The film chronicles the desegregation of the football team at TC Williams High School in Richmond, Virginia in 1971.
+The film chronicles the real life desegregation of the football team at TC Williams High School in Richmond, Virginia in 1971.
 As you watch the following interaction between athletes Gerry Bertier and Julius Campbell (played by Ryan Hurst and Wood Harris), notice how each young man displays signs of control, anger, and withdrawal (if a video screen does not appear below, click here).

 In real life, Gerry Bertier was paralyzed in a car accident at the end of the 1971 season.
 Before the accident, he and Julius had overcome their differences and became close friends.
 As a result, Julius was devastated by his friend’s injury.
 As you watch the following scene, notice what Gerry admits was the real source of his initial hostility toward Julius (if a video screen does not appear below, click here).